 Self-care is an investment in YOU.
 It is an investment in your emotional, physical and mental well-being.
-It is an investment in recuperating your energy so that you can maintain the life you have.
-Taking care of family/pets, working and social activities take a toll on you.
-We invest so much money in our education, buying a home or in trainings to advance at work.
-But, an investment in you is an investment in your health and well-being.
+It’s an investment in recuperating your energy so that you can maintain the life you have.
+Caring for family/pets, working and social activities takes a toll on you.
+We invest so much money in our education, buying a home or in training to advance at work.
+But, an investment in you is also an investment in your health and well-being.

 You ARE worth it!
 You matter.
 You are important.
 You may read this and think “yeah right.”
 But, I know something you’ve probably forgotten – there is NO ONE like you.
 You are unique and special and you are worth it.
 Health is wealth and when you invest in yourself with self-care, your health will give you much more that you could imagine.

 While free is great, it isn’t always helpful long-term.
 Sometimes, getting your self-care requires some cash or a little work that can pay off later on.
-Just like taking a college class toward a degree, paying for your self-care can help motivate you to put in the time and effort to achieve your goals.
+Just like taking a college class toward a degree, paying for your self-care can motivate you to put time and effort to heal yourself.

 Tip: Do some research with your insurance company.
 You may find it will cover a variety of self-care activities such as going to the gym, therapy or even acupuncture (if recommended by your primary doctor).
 Some insurance companies will send you gift cards for attending your annual doctor visits.